Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

-Inorganic arsenic has been linked to a host of cancers affecting the bladder, lungs, skin, liver, kidneys, and prostate, and has been found to be a contributing factor of heart disease and type 2 diabetes.
+Inorganic arsenic has been linked to a host of cancers affecting the bladder, lungs, skin, liver, kidneys, and prostate, and has been found to be a contributing factor to heart disease and type 2 diabetes.
 For expectant mothers, it can also affect the immune systems of their unborn children.

 Identifying Risk Factors

-If your child is consuming 2 or more servings of rice cereal per day, this should be of concern to you.
+If your child is consuming two or more servings of rice cereal per day, this should be of concern to you.
 Consumer Reports recommends children get no more than 1 three-quarter cup serving per day and that their diets be supplemented with cereals containing wheat, oatmeal, or corn which have been found to contain less arsenic.

 How to Avoid Arsenic in Rice

-In order to reduce arsenic amounts when preparing rice and rice-based products, Consumer Reports suggests taking the following steps
+In order to reduce arsenic amounts when preparing rice and rice-based products, Consumer Reports suggests taking the following steps:

 1. Have Your Water Tested

-Arsenic, and it's evil cousin, lead, can both be found in the water we drink, bathe in, and cook in.
+Arsenic, and its evil cousin, lead, can both be found in the water we drink, bathe in, and cook in.
 This is especially true if your home is connected to a non-public water system.
-To have your water tested, call your local health department or the the Safe Drinking Water Hotline at 1-800-426-4791.
+To have your water tested, call your local health department or the Safe Drinking Water Hotline at 1-800-426-4791.

 2. Adjust Your Preparation Method